aarneranta/chalmers-advanced-python/labs/lab3/peer-review.md

 - the web application account for changes
 - it is possible to access actual traffic information by clicking on any stop

-These five points points will be assessed during a live presentation (physical or online) conducted by the submitting group on their own machines (we do not expect you to run someone else's code).
+These five points will be assessed during a live presentation (physical or online) conducted by the submitting group on their own machines (we do not expect you to run someone else's code).

 ## Report